particle-iot/spark-sdk-ios/README.md

 ## How To Get Started

 - [Download Spark-SDK](https://github.com/spark/spark-sdk-ios/archive/master.zip) and try out the included iOS example app
-- Or perform the installation step described under the *Installation* section below
+- Or perform the installation step described under the **Installation** section below

 ## Usage

-_Full documentation coming soon_
+**Full documentation coming soon**

-meanahile you can look [here](http://cocoadocs.org/docsets/Spark-SDK/) or consult the javadoc style comments in `SparkCloud.h` and `SparkDevice.h` for each publib method.
+Meanahile you can look [here](http://cocoadocs.org/docsets/Spark-SDK/) or consult the javadoc style comments in `SparkCloud.h` and `SparkDevice.h` for each public method.
-If installation completed successfully - you should be able to press `Esc` to get an auto-complete hints from XCode for each cloud and device method.
+If Spark-SDK installation completed successfully - you should be able to press `Esc` to get an auto-complete hints from XCode for each cloud and device method.

 ## Communication